Parsec: Calculating the value of a parsec

-A corollary states that a parsec is also the distance from which a disc one astronomical unit in diameter must be viewed for it to have an angular diameter of one arcsecond (by placing the observer at D and a diameter of the disc on ES).
+A corollary states that a parsec is also the distance from which a disc that is one au in diameter must be viewed for it to have an angular diameter of one arcsecond (by placing the observer at D and a disc spanning ES).

 Mathematically, to calculate distance, given obtained angular measurements from instruments in arcseconds, the formula would be:

 where θ is the measured angle in arcseconds, Distanceearth-sun is a constant (1 au or 1 au).
 The calculated stellar distance will be in the same measurement unit as used in Distanceearth-sun (e.g. if Distanceearth-sun = 1 au, unit for Distancestar is in astronomical units; if Distanceearth-sun = 1 au, unit for Distancestar is in light-years).